Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

-Books about radio broadcasting, programming, production, personality & music topics.
-The following radio books are resources for program directors, creative directors, radio personalities, music directors and other radio industry & media production pros.
-Shop below and give your book shelf more weight, and your brain cells more inspiration!
-Includes links to Amazon.com. [ Also look for radio movies ]
+Books about radio broadcasting, including radio programming, radio production, personality radio, music scheduling and more.
+The following radio books are good resources for program directors, imaging producers, radio personalities, music directors and other radio industry & media production professionals.
+This page includes affiliate links to Amazon.com. [ Also look for radio movies ]

 Beyond Powerful Radio